Research Projects

 AI-Based High-Resolution Forest Monitoring

-Preserving global vegetation is crucial for addressing and mitigating climate change.
-Accurate, up-to-date forest health data is essential.
-AI4Forest aims to develop advanced AI methods to monitor forests using satellite imagery, including radar and optical data.
-The project will create scalable techniques for detailed, high-resolution maps of the globe, e.g., to monitor canopy height, biomass, and to track forest disturbances.
+This project develops advanced AI methods to monitor forests using satellite imagery, including radar and optical data.
+It creates scalable techniques for detailed, high-resolution global maps to monitor canopy height, biomass, and track forest disturbances.

 AI4Forest